Brawl During High School Basketball Playoff Game Leads To Double Forfeit

 The decision means DePaul Prep will advance directly to the state semifinals in Peoria next week.

-But the Jones family is hoping IHSA will take second look.
+But the Jones family is hoping the IHSA will take second look.

 “I’m really, really hoping that this is not the end for my boy,” Gerald said.